 Being such a pedestrian-friendly city, Amsterdam offers some of the most pleasant shopping experiences in the world.
 Its best shops are found on this small street, not far from the city's top museums.
 It's also home to some of the most expensive apartments in the country, and the international luxury brands target those well-heeled locals.

 This is one of the urban wonders of the world, Europe's longest pedestrian shopping area.
 While there are many famous luxury shops, you'll also find the popular chain stores everyone can afford.
-What further makes this one of the most enjoyable places to shop in the world is the fact that it's closed to traffic and you can always take a break for a drink at a café outside.
+What further makes this one of the most enjoyable places to shop in the world is the fact that it's closed to traffic and you can always take a break with a drink at an outdoor café.

 This is arguably the least famous of the world's great shopping streets.
 Found in Madrid's wealthiest neighborhood, it is (together with Calle Preciados also in the capital), one of Spain's (and Europe's) most expensive streets.
 Naturally, most of the great international brands and designers are found here, attracting the poshest madrileños to see and be seen.